 Head of Household (HOH) Audit Process

-Franchise Tax Board reviews the tax returns of taxpayers who claim head of household filing status because this filing status is often misunderstood.
-We ask some taxpayers to provide information to determine if they qualify to use the head of household filing status.
+We review the tax returns of taxpayers who claim HOH filing status because this filing status is often misunderstood.
+We ask taxpayers to provide information to determine if they qualify to use the HOH filing status.

 Incomplete or Conflicting Information Received

-We mail you an acceptance letter if your answers on the questionnaire show you qualify for the head of household filing status.
+We mail you an acceptance letter if your responses show you qualify for the head of household filing status.
 In the acceptance letter, we inform you of your qualification for the head of household filing status for the tax year specified.

 Notice of Proposed Assessment

 We send you a Notice of Proposed Assessment disallowing the head of household filing status if you do not qualify for the head of household filing status, or do not respond to the audit letter.
-If you do not respond to the audit questionnaire, we also impose a penalty of 25% of the additional tax owed.
+If you do not respond to the information document request letter, we may also impose a penalty of 25% of the additional tax owed.